Alisam-alkhalil/minecraft-economy-profit-tracker/README.md

 It also records historic prices of each item to be able to forecast trends.

-All this will be hosted on a simple Streamlit website to display the data in Tables and Graphs
+Currently, all data is hosted locally in a CSV file, but it will eventually be stored in a database and displayed on a simple Streamlit website.
+The data will be shown in tables and graphs, with pandas used to create a dataframe from the updated database content.